Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/2-install-en.md

 # Allow unsigned driver

-> if you don't do this you'll get a BSOD
+> If you don't do this you'll get a BSOD

 ```cmd
 bcdedit /store Y:\EFI\Microsoft\BOOT\BCD /set {default} testsigning on
 ```

 # Boot into Windows
-> i recommend having a microSD you store the boot images on
+> I recommend having a microSD you store the boot images on

-> so that you don't need a pc to push the files.
+> So that you don't need a pc to push the files.

 ### Move the `<uefi.img>` file to the device